freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-07.md

     testString: assert( document.querySelector('img') );
   - text: Your `img` element should not have a closing tag.
 Closing tags have a `/` just after the `<` character.
     testString: assert( !code.match(/<\/img\>/) );
   - text: You should only have one `img` element.
-Remove the extra.
+Remove any extras.
     testString: assert( document.querySelectorAll('img').length === 1 );
   - text: Your `img` element should be below the `p` element.
 You have them in the wrong order.
     testString: const collection = [...document.querySelectorAll('p,img')].map(node => node.nodeName); assert( collection.indexOf('P') < collection.indexOf('IMG') );